EPCCed/2021-10-28_package-perf_online/_episodes/02-system-overview.md

 ## Storage

-There are two different storage systems available on the ARCHER2 4 cabinet system:
+There are two different storage systems available on the ARCHER2 4-cabinet system:

 * Home
 * Work